spryker-eco/braintree/src/SprykerEco/Yves/Braintree/Theme/default/components/molecules/pay-pal/DEPRECATED.md

 This component is deprecated.
-Use molecule molecule('braintree-pay-pal', 'Braintree') instead.
+Use molecule('braintree-pay-pal', 'Braintree') instead.